Kunull/Writeups/docs/Microcorruption/New Orleans.md

 ![neworleans5](https://github.com/Knign/Write-ups/assets/110326359/10f11ac0-0212-47ae-a898-cb3481003bd7)

-So the string that was read into memory was `_jkp!Mr`.
+So the string that was read into memory was `iz7Frz*`.

 Let's continue to where we are prompted for the passsword.